turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 During this project, you'll learn about:

-* Working with Multitenancy
+* Work with Multitenancy
-* Implementing JavaScript
+* Implement JavaScript
-* Securing a Rails App
+* Secure a Rails App
-* Sending Email
+* Learn to work with brownfield code
-* Creating Seed files
+* Deliver user stories outside of your comfort zone

 ## <a name="teams"></a> Teams